andrijajovanovic98/minishell/README.md

-Our result with tester
+Our result with tester: https://github.com/zstenger93/42_minishell_tester:
-nger93/42_minishell_tester:

 To test it, just compile it with the "make tester" command